Resources

 Industrial Design FAQ

-What is an industrial design?
-An industrial design (referred to as a design patent in the United States) is a form of intellectual property that protects the aesthetic or ornamental parts of a product.
+An industrial design, also known as a design patent in the U.S., protects the aesthetic or ornamental aspects of a product.

 The Basics and Benefits of Industrial Design